jpfulton/blog/content/blog/2023-08-02-gatsby-remark-copy-button/index.md

 ---
 title: Add a Code Copy Button to a Gatsby MDX Site
 date: 2023-08-02
 description: "Many documentation sites and technical blogs feature a copy to clipboard button attached to their syntax highlighted code snippets and commands.
 After a great deal of searching, I was unable to find a Gatsby plugin to create one that was compatible with both modern Gatsby versions and the use of MDX.
-So, I built one."
+As a result, I built one."
 keywords:
   [
     "gatsbyjs",